Wolfy18/brandguard-qr/readme.txt

 Learn more 🚀 -> [Plugin's Docs](https://bakrypt.readme.io/reference/blockchain-tokenization-extension-for-woocommerce)

+== Shortcode ==

+[ bak_asset_tracking ]

+Use the Asset Tracking shortcode anywhere in your website to include a public form that verifies an asset fingerprint with an existing product in your store.

 == Demo ==

 We've created a demo store with custom permissions so that you can try the plugin without having to install a new instance.
 Managers are allowed to view and edit products.
 The demo store is available at https://wp.bakrypt.io, and you can log in with the following credentials: